In this chapter, we will discuss configuring forms for business users.

 In this example, we need a form to show Budget vs. Actual and Budget vs. Forecast by months.

-We may use the default Accounts*Times+Categories form for this.
+We can use the default Accounts*Times+Categories form for this.

 We will use the form_dimensions worksheet to configure form layouts and parameters.

-You may use the built-in table views to show required columns for every mode:
+You can use the built-in table views to show required columns for every mode:

 The form uses Excel validation lists to suggest correct values and the conditional formatting to highlight mandatory and disabled cells: